tablelandnetwork/docs/docs/smart-contracts/examples/raw-controller.md

 ---
 title: Raw controller
-description: Create an raw Tableland controller.
+description: Create an raw Tableland controller to trigger the policy without specifying custom rules.
 ---

 This contract shows how to create a "raw" controller, which simply reverts in order to execute a call to `getPolicy(address)`.